DaKeiser/qc-coinflip/README.md

 # qc-coinflip
-This code is written for the project for a course SM-204 Physics-2 A simple coin-flipping game to checking the winning probabilities on Quantum Computer and Classical Computer
+This code is written for the project for a course SM-204 Physics-2.
+A simple coin-flipping game to checking the winning probabilities on Quantum Computer and Classical Computer

-Please check the report for this specific piece of code in `Code_Report.pdf`
+Please check the report for this specific piece of code in [Code_Report.pdf](https://github.com/DaKeiser/qc-coinflip/blob/master/Code_Report.pdf)

 Steps to run
 ```sh